Head of Russian private army Wagner says more than 20,000 of his troops died in Bakhmut battle

 “And it’s possible that this could be a sort of morbid way of him ... claiming credit for whatever they’ve been able to achieve in Bakhmut, but also trying to publicly embarrass the Ministry of Defense further that the cost was borne in blood and treasure by Wagner, and not by the Russian military.”

-In the interview, Prigozhin also challenged Moscow's vehement denials that Russian forces had killed civilians.
+In the interview, Prigozhin also challenged Moscow's vehement denials that Russian forces killed civilians.

 In what it says is likely a low estimate, the U.N.
 Office of the High Commissioner for Human Rights says that from February 2022 until early April 2023, it recorded 22,734 civilian casualties in Ukraine: 8,490 killed and 14,244 injured.